 We appreciate all of your cooperation with our safety guidelines of wearing face coverings when entering our buildings.
-We appreciate all of your efforts to socially distance when at home or out in public.
+We appreciate all of your efforts to socially distance yourself when at home or out in public.
 And most of all, we appreciate your patience and kindness with all of our staff and each other.

 You can help the prevention efforts by: